 What enterprises can do: CASB can help reduce the risks of using SaaS apps without impacting the user experience.
 It counters shadow IT, secures cloud account compromise, and addresses security gaps for third-party services (like Ivory Search).
 Furthermore, CASB complements the threat-blocking capabilities of SWG solutions and benefits from integration with the analytical power of extended detection and response (XDR).
 The disparate logs of these once discrete solutions combine to offer a more holistic view of your environment, allowing for the creation of a more thorough risk profile.

-What enterprises can do: These five risk-based patch management best practices can help organizations create a strong defense program against vulnerability exploitation:
+What enterprises can do: These five risk-based patch management best practises can help organisations create a strong defence programme against vulnerability exploitation:

-1. Identify which patches are most relevant using a prioritized patching process and checking the CISO Known Exploited Vulnerability catalog.
+1. Identify which patches are most relevant using a prioritised patching process and checking the CISO Known Exploited Vulnerability catalogue.

 3. Communicate with vendors about the possibility of rollbacks to previous versions of software

-4. Utilize virtual patching to protect vulnerable systems while waiting for a vendor patch to be released
+4. Utilise virtual patching to protect vulnerable systems while waiting for a vendor patch to be released

 5. Island hopping

 The risks: Island hopping is used to pivot from an external environment into your network.
 Software supply chain attacks are increasing due to the success of Kaseya, Log4j, and SolarWinds.
 Think of this like a Russian nesting doll — within this initial attack vector lies many others: data distribution services (DDS), open source code, system management tools, and purchased applications.
 A Trend Micro global survey reported that 52% of organisations have a supply chain partner that has been hit by ransomware, meaning their systems were at risk as well.

 What enterprises can do: CISA published ICT SCRM Essentials which recommends six key steps to building effective software supply chain security:

 1. Identify: Determine who needs to be involved